baumerdev/ibantools-germany/README.md

 > 1.2205.3

 The first number representes the Major version.
-If this number increases there are updates that may not be backward compatiple and you have to adjust your code.
+If this number increases there are updates that may not be backward compatible and you have to adjust your code.
 That means the above version string is from major version **1**.

 The first two digits of the second number stand for the year of the included